 You must do something on your independent projects everyday, even if it is only an hour.
 Never allow side projects to overtake your schedule such that your projects fade away, or you may wake up years later realizing you have truly accomplished nothing of your own.
 This, then, brings us to the next important reason you must be careful in choosing how to build your name, time.

 Time is the one thing you never get back.
-The money "lost" from not taking a particular project can surely be made up for when your independent projects fin an audience, but years lost doing too many other projects, while neglecting your own, can never be made up for.
+The money "lost" from not taking a particular project can surely be made up for when your independent anime projects find an audience, but years lost doing too many other projects, while neglecting your own, can never be made up for.
 If you are ever to see the bright future promised by your independent projects, you must begin now.
 You must begin to build your name now, and do so in a fashion that is always on one path to your goals and dreams.

 The question which, then, arises is how is one to manage all the demands on their time and still complete a dream project?
 To answer that, I will supply some words of wisdom often encountered in studying the successful.
 One quote would be to put your big rocks in first!
 The idea is that if you had a large glass jar which you had to fill with sand, small pebbles and large rocks, how would you go about it?
 Well, if you put the sand in first, followed by the pebbles and finally the rocks, you may find yourself running out of space before you fill the jar.
 If, on the other hand, you first put in the big rocks, you will find that the pebbles will flow around the big rocks, and the sand will flow around the pebbles, allowing the jar to be filled.
-Your independent project should always be your biggest rock, and it must come first.
+Your independent animation project should always be your biggest rock, and it must come first.

-Of course, here you realize that your independent project is immense and seems to require more time that is available.
+Of course, here you realize that your independent animation project is immense and seems to require more time that is available.
 How, then, to tackle this huge task while dealing with everything else in your schedule?
 Well, how do you eat an elephant?
 One bite at a time.
 Hide the elephant if you have to and focus on that one bite.
 Over time, the elephant will be gone.
 This reminds of a story the esteemed actor Will Smith told in an interview.
 He related that during his childhood he was tasked with building a large wall.
 The job seemed impossible when considering the whole.
 He was, however, instructed not to think about the wall, but to just lay one brick as perfectly as it can be laid.
 I don't remember how long the task took, be it months or more than a year, but the job was completed over time.
-So it must be with your project, if it is to be at all.
+So it must be with your anime project, if it is to be at all.

 In order to protect yourself from burning out, the key is to focus your energies and apply them in this best way to suit a modern life and still accommodate your project.
 If your time is limited, purpose to spend even one hour per day on your dream project.
 This may mean waking up an hour earlier or cutting out one hour from in front of the TV, but you might be surprised how easy it is to find a lost hour in your schedule.
 If you have more time, it would be even better to focus on how much animation you can complete in a day, even if it is 5 seconds.
 This may seem a paltry sum, but consider it from another perspective.
 Looking back over the previous 5 years, how different would things be if you had completed an average of 5 seconds per day on your dream project?